Matchers

 The .match

-keyword has to be followed by an expression: in this case, {$count}
+keyword has to be followed by a variable: in this case, $count

 the selector of a matcher.